What is nuclear energy and how does it fit into the UK's energy mix?

-Did you know that in 2022, 15% of the UK's electricity generation was nuclear power?
-Your cafe, restaurant, barber, or whatever your business - may have already been powered up by this controversial energy source.
+Did you know that nuclear energy currently makes up around 15% of the UK's electricity generation?
+This means your cafe, restaurant, barber, or whatever backbone business you run may be, in part, powered by nuclear.

-The amount of nuclear power we produce in the UK has been declining since the 1990s, and many nuclear power plants are closed or set to close down by 2030.
+The amount of nuclear power produced in the UK has been declining since the 1990s, and many nuclear power plants are closed or set to close down by 2030.
 In most cases, this is because they're coming to the end of their lifecycle or need serious repairs.
-But, in the UK we've got a tough net zero target to hit and because nuclear doesn't produce harmful emissions, the UK government is rethinking its use with new energy innovation projects.

 What is nuclear energy?

 There are two main processes through which we can harness nuclear energy.
-But, only one is relevant when it comes to producing energy for business - nuclear fission.
+But nuclear fission is the only one that's relevant when it comes to producing energy for businesses and homes.
 This is where the nucleus of the atom is split into two or more smaller parts, releasing a lot of energy.
 This is the process used in nuclear power plants to generate electricity.

-Nuclear fission is the process of generating nuclear power, and it works like this:
+Nuclear fission is the process of generating nuclear power, and here's how it works in simple terms:

 What is nuclear energy used for?

-You’d be surprised to know that nuclear energy isn’t just used in power plants but can be used across various industries, making it a versatile and robust power source.
+You may be surprised to learn that nuclear energy isn’t just used in power plants but can be used across various industries, making it a versatile and robust power source.

 Electricity generation